-&lt;sup>32 The Housing Act (1996) ss.166A (9), As amended by the Localism Act (2011) ss.147(2)(a)
+32 The Housing Act (1996) ss.166A (9), As amended by the Localism Act (2011) ss.147(2)(a)

-- 38.1 It is a criminal offence for anyone making an application, or anyone providing supporting information to: - Knowingly or recklessly supply false information - Knowingly withhold information which the Council has reasonably required the applicant to give - 38.2 The information requested could include: - Any information given on an application for social or affordable rent housing - Any information given in response to review letters or updates for changes to circumstances - Verification information - Any information given during the proceedings of a review - 38.3 Where it is suspected or alleged that false information has been given or deliberately withheld the application will be frozen whilst an investigation is undertaken.
-No accommodation offers will be made until the investigation is completed. - 38.4 Where the investigation concludes that no false information was provided or deliberately withheld, the applicant will be reinstated from the date of the original application. - 38.5 Where the investigation concludes that false information was provided or deliberately withheld, the applicant may be removed from the waiting list or deemed ineligible to join. - 38.6 The Council may seek possession of a tenancy it has granted as a result of a false statement by the tenant or a person acting at the tenant's instigation.
+- Knowingly or recklessly supply false information - Knowingly withhold information which the Council has reasonably required the applicant to give - 38.2 The information requested could include: - Any information given on an application for social or affordable rent housing - Any information given in response to review letters or updates for changes to circumstances - Verification information - Any information given during the proceedings of a review - 38.3 Where it is suspected or alleged that false information has been given or deliberately withheld the application will be frozen whilst an investigation is undertaken.
+No accommodation offers will be made until the investigation is completed. - 38.4 Where the investigation concludes that no false information was provided or deliberately withheld, the applicant will be reinstated from the date of the original application. - 38.5 Where the investigation concludes that false information was provided or deliberately withheld, the applicant may be removed from the housing register or deemed ineligible to join. - 38.6 The Council may seek possession of a tenancy it has granted as a result of a false statement by the tenant or a person acting at the tenant's instigation.
 If the tenancy is with another body, for example a Registered Provider, it will advise that organisation accordingly. - 38.7 If there is evidence that a criminal offence has been committed the Council may take proceedings that could result in a criminal record, a fine or imprisonment.